olekbaran/justy-backend/README.md

 - 200 - Success
 - 400 - Data not provided
-- 403 - Unable to login (wrong login or password)
+- 403 - Unathorized no token provided or error with login (eg. wrong password)
+- 404 - Not found

 | Route | Props | NOTE |
 | :-----: | :----: | :----: |